Month 2, Day 7, Sunday 12:00 p.m.

-He said something, but she was already too immersed in trying to absorb the information in front of her to listen.
+He said something, but she was already too immersed in absorbing the information in front of her to listen.

-She covered the map section by section, memorizing street names and landmarks and trying to simulate the experience of walking through the city in her mind.
-This method, merely absorbing a map, wasn’t error-proof enough.
+She covered the map section by section, memorizing street names and landmarks while trying to simulate the experience of walking through the city in her mind.
+She took note of several buildings and businesses that the Verdant Stag now owned, including a couple of interesting shops and a rather nice hotel in the business district.
+This method, merely absorbing a map, wasn’t error-proof.
 Theoretical information was too likely to fail her in the dead of night, or with panic muddling her senses and her recall.
-She would be best served by traveling through the city herself, on foot, to truly memorize the information in such a manner that she could use it.
-That was too large a project to complete quickly, however, and would have to wait.
+She would be best served by traveling the streets herself, on foot.
+But that was too large a project to complete quickly, and would have to wait.

 She studied until her brain started to protest against the strain of absorbing new information, well before she’d actually finished memorizing the whole map.
 She sat back with a sigh of disappointment to rub her temples.
 “I think that’s all I can do today.”

 Oliver shrugged, standing to help her stack the dishes.
 “Sure, but that was always going to happen eventually.
 I’ll put buffers between my two identities, just like I have been.
 Even if someone becomes suspicious, I have some readily available counterarguments and excuses.
 There’s no reason to believe I didn’t hire people in the Mires simply because they’re cheap labor and also the potential main source of my clientele.
 I’m well known to be a philanthropist, and the higher wages I plan to pay might be seen as naive, or bad business, but certainly not out of character.
-And if the Verdant Stags were attracted by those benefits and money and have somehow gotten their tentacles into my business, charging them protection money and getting a lot of people from their own territory hired?
+And if the Stags were attracted by those benefits and money and have somehow gotten their tentacles into my business, charging the workshops and stores for protection and getting a lot of people from their own territory hired?
 Well, there’s not much I can do about that.
-The Verdant Stags do the same to a lot of other businesses that Oliver Dryden has nothing to do with, after all.
-It’s all very sad, but they’re insidious.”
-He said, shaking his head with an overdone morose expression.
-“I suppose, if criminal organizations can’t be eradicated, I would rather be plagued by the Verdant Stags than some of the other options.”
+The Stags do the same to a lot of other businesses that Oliver Dryden has nothing to do with, after all.
+It’s very sad, but they’re insidious,” he said, shaking his head with an overdone morose expression.
+“I suppose, if criminal organizations can’t be eradicated, I would rather be plagued by the Verdant Stag than some of the other options.”

 Sebastien was still chuckling as she left, tucking a stuffed meat bun that Sharon had pressed on her into a pocket, the box that now held her old boots under her free arm.